nycmeshnet/nycmesh.net/content/gsg/index.md

 New installs using the new Ubiquiti WiFi6 ONT, combined fiber and wifi router, with speeds close to 700Mbps.

-20 of these WiFi6 devices installed so far
+32 WiFi6 devices installed so far

 Recent WiFi test-
 https://www.speedtest.net/result/13830952296